 At Play to Learn we value the importance of play in early childhood, thus creating numerous opportunities for children to explore the world and develop their sense of self and personal identity through meaningful, hands on experiences.

-Our Childcare Philosophy
+Our Childcare Approach

 We believe in nurturing the child’s whole self by inspiring self-confidence and building strong reciprocal relationships with the child and their whanau in a positive, emotionally safe environment.
 We respect and acknowledge the dual heritage of Aotearoa honouring the Treaty of Waitangi and embracing the Maori culture and language and as New Zealand grows in cultural diversity we invite all families to celebrate their personal heritage and traditions within our centre.